|

 Neither the key nor the value can be null.

-key - key with which the specified value is associated
+key - key with which the specified value is associatedoldValue - value expected to be associated with the specified keynewValue - value to be associated with the specified key

 Store.ReplaceStatus based on the result of the replace operation in store